School of Music

 BECOMING A WELL- ROUNDED MUSICIAN

-Teaching the student to prepare, polish, and perform a piece of music while building self-esteem and confidence
+Teaching the student to prepare, polish, and present a piece of music while building their self-esteem and confidence as a well-rounded musician